Xuefeng-Zhu/BlockRide/README.md

 # BlockRide

 BlockRide uses blockchain tech to cuts extra layers and enables riders and drivers to co-determine riding price through bidding and direct communication.
-The platform incorporates blockchain to increase security and accuracy.
-Instead of subjective and non-comparable star ratings, users will either input brief descriptions or choose appropriate phrases to review the experience with counterparties; the reviews will then turned into objective ratings through sentiment analysis.
-The map... (how ensures the timeliness pickup of requests)

 ## Features

+* open and transparent platform list riders and drivers information
-* (cuts extra layers and) enables rider and user to co-determine riding price through bidding and direct communication.
+* cuts extra layers and enables rider and user to co-determine riding price through bidding and direct communication.
-* incorporates block chain into the communication (and others?) process (to increase security and accuracy)
-* Instead of subjective and non-comparable star ratings, users will either input brief descriptions or choose appropriate phrases to review the experience with counterparties; the reviews will then be turned into objective ratings through sentiment analysis.

 ## Get Started